Santa Cruz Branch

 The Santa Cruz Branch, also called the Santa Cruz Branch Rail Line (SCBRL), is a partially-active rail line in Santa Cruz County, California.
 At full length, it ran between Davenport and Watsonville Junction, where it connected to the Coast Line.
 Most of the line is inactive; a portion of the eastern end is used for freight, while the Santa Cruz, Big Trees and Pacific Railway uses a short segment along the Santa Cruz Beach Boardwalk.

 Route

 The right of way begins at Watsonville Junction, where it interchanges with Union Pacific Railroad's Coast Line.
 The line features street running sections in Watsonville and Santa Cruz where trains interact directly with roadway traffic.
-The Santa Cruz, Big Trees and Pacific Railway operates part of its heritage railway service along SCMB tracks from the Santa Cruz Beach Boardwalk to that railroad's main line east of the Beach Street roundabout, before turning onto its own tracks at the Santa Cruz Wye towards Felton on the former South Pacific Coast Railroad mainline.
+The Santa Cruz, Big Trees and Pacific Railway operates part of its heritage railway service along SCMB tracks from the Santa Cruz Beach Boardwalk to that railroad's main line west of the Beach Street roundabout, before turning onto its own tracks at the Santa Cruz wye towards Felton on the former South Pacific Coast Railroad mainline.
 After leaving Santa Cruz, the line runs parallel to California State Route 1 until Davenport, where the tracks end.